 A high speed internet connection is required, such as DSL or Cable Broadband service.
 To use your existing phone you will need a phone adapter to allow connection to your internet connection.
 This adapter provides the conversion from your analog voice to the digital signal required for internet transmission.
 Alternatively, you can purchase a special VoIP phone (often called IP Phone), which can be plugged straight into your internet connection with no phone adapter required.
 You will also have to sign up for a VoIP Service Provider.
 Typically, Service Providers will provide the required phone adapter free of charge.

 The number of VoIP Service Providers is increasing every week.
 Most offer various VoIP solutions to suit most peopleís needs, with varying prices and features.
-For a list of VoIP Service Providers that best suit your needs, check out our VoIP Provider comparison page.
-Also, check out the VoIP Reviews page for links to user reviews of VoIP Service Providers.
+For a list of VoIP Service Providers that best suit your needs, and also to access our thousands of user submitted reviews, check out our VoIP Providers and user reviews comparison page.

 Most plans provided by VoIP Service Providers now allow the user to call any number anywhere in the world, including local numbers, long distance numbers, international numbers, and cell numbers.
 However, this may depend on the Provider and the VoIP Plan you choose.
 For a list of VoIP Service Providers that best suit your needs, check out our VoIP Provider comparison page.